Menopause in Women

 Recognizing the Signs of Menopause

 Menopause is a significant transition in a woman’s life, typically occurring around the average menopause age of 45 to 55.
-It progresses through different stages of menopause, starting with pre-menopause symptoms, followed by menopause and post menopause.
-Hormonal fluctuations during this time can lead to emotional and physical changes, sometimes resulting in menopause crazy behavior or even a menopause mental breakdown.
-Many women also experience menopause and anger toward husbands, often due to mood swings and heightened irritability.
+It progresses through different menopause stages, starting with pre menopause symptoms, followed by menopause and post menopause.
+Hormonal fluctuations during this time can lead to emotional and physical changes, sometimes resulting in erratic behavior or even a mental breakdown.
 Understanding these symptoms can help manage this phase more effectively.

 1. Pre-menopause symptoms such as irregular periods, mood swings, and sleep disturbances